 How can I obtain a copy of my septic system as-built?

-Call the Health Department to check and see if one is on file in our records.
+Email the Health Department (firstname.lastname@example.org) to check and see if one is on file in our records.
 If we have the information we can email it to you, or you can come in and pick up a copy.

 How often do I have to pump my septic system?

 We recommend that septic systems should be pumped every three to four years, according to use (seasonal, etc.) of the property.